na-na-hi/renget/archive/lcbguide.md

 Sort of.
 Your loading screen comes from the last story node's CG you played.
 Replay the node from start to finish to change it.
 Only do this once you've finished all the story content for the time being, obviously.

 **15. What is the update/maintenance schedule?
 When are new IDs/E.G.O announced and released?**
 We get new IDs/E.G.O every two weeks.
 Patch notes every Monday at roughly 4 a.m.
 EST. Maintenance begins every Wednesday at 8 p.m.
 EST and ends at 10 p.m.
 EST. New banners and Events are announced/have trailers posted on on Fridays at roughly 4 a.m EST. Skills for announced IDs/E.G.Os are posted alongside the patch notes on Monday.
-You can see a live countdown for everything [here.](https://lcbcountdown.carrd.co/)
+You can see a live countdown for everything [here](https://lcbcountdown.carrd.co/).
+Some anon manages the Countdown and it is updated fairly regularly.
+It usually takes a few hours for the announcements and patch notes countdowns to get updated because that anon is asleep when the countdown for them hits 0.

 **16. What are Drawpiles and when do they happen?**
 A Drawpile is a canvas that lets multiple people draw, sketch, and paint on the same canvas simultaneously.
 We have a Drawpile every Wednesday at the start of each maintenance.
 The completed Drawpiles are posted in the thread when everyone is done drawing, usually the next day.
 You can view every past Drawpile in the [/lcg/ Drawpile Collection](https://cubari.moe/read/imgchest/dl7plwgj4ox/1/1/).